BernardoMG/dev-reTHINK-Hackathon/2nd Challenge.md

-# 1st Challenge
+# 2st Challenge

-Each team should develop a web application that uses the `XHyperty` hyperty that can deployed from the `hysmart.rethink.ptinovacao.pt` catalogue.
-This hyperty generates a code according to the name of your team that should be passed as input.
-The resulting code should be shown in the developed application.
+Each team should develop a Chat application that uses the `XHyperty` and `GroupChatManager` hyperties that can deployed from the `hysmart.rethink.ptinovacao.pt` catalogue.
+The `XHyperty` generates a code according to the name of your team that should be passed an input.
+The `GroupChatManaher` hyperty main functionality is to handle Text conversations among groups, including:

+ * Creation of a new Group Chat with possibility to invite users to join it

+ * Motification about invitation to join a Group Chat with options to accept or reject

+ * Send message to group

+ * Receive message from group with identity from sender

 ![1st Challenge](https://github.com/BernardoMG/dev-reTHINK-challenge/blob/master/Figures/1-Challenge.jpg)